sunpy/sunpy.org/project/roles.rst

 -  Maintaing the automated release pipeline.
 -  Maintaining the conda-forge packages for core and affiliated packages.

-**Commitment Level Required**: Low (3-5 hours/week).
+**Estimated Commitment Level**: 3-5 hours/week.
 The main component of this role is monitoring PRs which get milestoned to be backported to release branches and ensuring the backports happen correctly, and releasing bug fix versions.
-This role is probably upto a 3-5 hour time commitment per week, although it varies based on the SunPy release schedule.

 .. _role_webmaster: